nikemeal/bookMeV1/README.md

 First and foremost thanks to webman and hightower/slim_jims for the amazing help and guidance during all of this.

-[CI Installer] by Mike Crittenden [http://github.com/mikecrittenden/ci-installer/]
+[CI Installer] by Mike Crittenden [http://github.com/mikecrittenden/ci-installer]

+[adLDAP] by Scott Barnett & Richard Hyland [http://adldap.sourceforge.net]

 [jQuery timepicker addon] by Trent Richardson [http://trentrichardson.com]